Chart Color Schemes

 The labour market in Lewiston shows considerable strength compared to most other Australian regions

-Conversely, health care & social assistance has lower representation at 12.7% compared to the regional average of 17.7%.
-Employment opportunities locally appear limited based on Census data comparison of working population vs resident population.
-Over a 12-month period ending June 2025, employment increased by 1.5%, labour force grew by 1.3%, and unemployment fell by 0.2 percentage points (AreaSearch analysis of SALM and ABS data).
-In contrast, Greater Adelaide recorded employment growth of 2.1% with a marginal rise in unemployment.
-Jobs and Skills Australia's national employment forecasts from Sep-22 project overall employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Lewiston's employment mix suggests local employment should increase by 5.8% over five years and 12.3% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Employment opportunities locally appear limited based on Census data.
+In the past year, employment increased by 2.4% alongside labour force growth of 1.9%, reducing unemployment by 0.4 percentage points.
+Greater Adelaide recorded higher employment and labour force growth but a smaller unemployment rate decrease.
+Jobs and Skills Australia's May-25 national employment forecasts project overall growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Lewiston's employment mix suggests local job growth could reach 5.8% in five years and 12.3% in ten years, though these are simple extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment